-Lenzing launched new carbon-zero TENCEL™ branded lyocell and modal fibers for application in the textile industry, and added the first nonwoven carbon-neutral lyocell fibers under the VEOCEL™ brand in 2021.
-The new fibers are CarbonNeutral® product certified in accordance with the CarbonNeutral Protocol – the leading global framework for carbon neutrality.
+Lenzing launched new carbon-zero TENCEL™ branded lyocell and modal fibers for application in the textile industry and added its first nonwoven carbon-neutral lyocell fibers under the VEOCEL™ brand in 2021.
+The new fibers are certified by ClimatePartner in accordance with the ClimatePartner Protocol , the leading global framework for measuring greenhouse gas emissions.

 The fibers help to lower carbon emissions across the supply chain.
 Four key levers – energy reduction, use of renewable energy, new technology innovation, and supplier engagement – are deployed to achieve Lenzing’s carbon net-zero target for the long term.
 The three pillars of “Reduce”, “Engage”, and “Offset” actively contribute to lowering the product’s carbon footprint by reducing emissions as far as the current technological and economic conditions allow.
-But also by engaging with supply chain partners to reduce their emissions, and offsetting the share of the remaining unavoidable emissions.
-This will decrease periodically as a result of improvements thanks to the further implementation of other pillars.
-These products have the lowest CO2 footprint in their (fiber) category and can therefore contribute to the fulfillment of the customers’ SBT.
-For more information on Lenzing’s commitment and practices to mitigating climate change, please see the “Climate & energy” chapter.
+These products have the lowest carbon footprint in respective fiber categories and can therefore contribute to the further reduce the customers’ upstream emissions.
+For more information, please see the “Climate & energy” chapter.

 LENZING™ ECOVERO™ viscose fibers and VEOCEL™ specialty viscose fiber with Eco Care technology

-LENZING™ ECOVERO™ branded viscose (for textiles) and VEOCEL™ specialty viscose fiber with Eco Care technology (nonwovens) show a 50 percent reduction in greenhouse gas emissions and water impact compared to generic viscose (according to Higg MSI scores62).
+LENZING™ ECOVERO™ branded viscose (for textiles) and VEOCEL™ specialty viscose fiber with Eco Care technology (nonwovens) show a 50 percent reduction in greenhouse gas emissions and water impact compared to generic viscose (according to Higg-MSI1).

-Fibers with this technology incorporate pigment during fiber production and thus help avoid conventional energy-intensive dyeing steps.
-A fabric made from this product has 60 percent lower CO2 emissions than conventionally dyed fabrics63.
+Fibers with this technologies incorporate pigments during fiber production and thus help avoid downstream and energy-intensive conventional dyeing processes.
+A fabric made from these fibers has 60 percent lower greenhouse gas emissions than conventionally dyed fabrics2.

 In line with Lenzing’s circular economy vision, “We give waste a new life.
 Every day”, the current generation of innovative fibers, manufactured on a commercial large scale, use pre-consumer cotton scraps, post-consumer garments, and wood from sustainably managed forests as a raw material.
-The cotton material is recycled into pulp which is blended (up to 30 percent) with dissolving wood pulp to produce high-quality lyocell fibers for textile and nonwovens applications.
+The cotton material is recycled into pulp which is blended in a ratio of up to 30 percent with 70 percent of dissolving wood pulp to produce high-quality lyocell fibers for textile and nonwovens applications.
 This technology diverts tons of cotton scraps and post-consumer garments from entering landfills or incineration.
-They are produced with high levels of resource efficiency.
-By Lenzing’s own calculations, Lenzing fibers with recycled content require 95 percent less water to produce and have a lower land use than conventional cotton.
-For more information on Lenzing’s approaches towards a circular economy, please see the “Circularity & resources” chapter.
+The fibers are subsequently produced with high levels of resource efficiency in a closed-loop production process.
+For more information, please see the “Circularity & resources” chapter.

 TENCEL™ Luxe filaments

 The TENCEL™ Luxe branded lyocell filament aims to become a key milestone for eco-couture fabrics in the premium luxury market.
-The closed-loop lyocell production process ensures minimal environmental impact due to low process water and energy use and raw materials consumption.
+The closed-loop lyocell production process ensures low environmental impact due to low process water and energy use and raw materials consumption and state of the art recovery systems.
 TENCEL™ Luxe branded filaments produced with the Eco Filament technology avoid conventional yarn spinning, which is energy-intensive and predominantly based in regions that rely heavily on fossil-based electricity.
-For example, at the industry level, spinning processes contribute to 28 percent of the total CO2 emissions of the textile value chain (excluding use phase)64.
+For example, at the industry level, yarn spinning processes contribute to 28 percent of the total GHG emissions of the textile value chain (excluding use phase)3.